mrbrogrammer/AddressSPA/README.md

 # AddressSPA
-Create a simple Java project for the capturing of address detail.
+A simple Java project for the capturing of address detail.